 (When you’re doing subsequent monthly calibrations, this reset step shouldn’t be necessary.
 But never say never – some screens may need that “kick in the pants” each time, if they won’t recalibrate easily.)

-You begin by selecting the best color setting that your monitor offers.
-All monitors will have two or three color presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.
+You begin by selecting the best colour setting that your monitor offers.
+All monitors will have two or three colour presets – they’ll be called “Warm”, “Normal” & “Cool”, or “6500K”, “7500K” & “9300K”, or something like that.
 (Most will also have a “Custom” or “User RGB” setting, but we’ll try to avoid that complexity if possible.)

 Pick the setting which matches your prints the best.
 If you’re in the lucky minority, you might find one that gives a really good match.
 But most of us simply have to accept the closest available setting, even if it doesn’t look perfect.
 Don’t worry, the calibration process will do the rest.

 Part 2: Installation

 I can almost guarantee that the disk that came with your device is out of date.
 So don’t even bother opening it – just go straight to the X-Rite site and grab the latest version from the “Software Downloads” section.

 Don’t plug in the device yet.
 Install the software, and restart your computer if it asks you to.

 Now you can plug the device into your USB port, then launch the ColorMunki software.

 Part 3: Preferences